 “Let me tell you something, man, I’ve been in this league for nine years.
 Seen everyone from Bird, Isiah to Magic.
 And I swear to you that I’ve never seen a basketball player like that man.
 He is the greatest I’ve ever seen.
 Ever.
 Everyone may know that already.
 But I’m saying it again, anyway.”

 When asked about his performance, Jordan simply said, “It’s my job.”

-The Bulls then finished the job by sweeping the Bullets with a game 3 win and then went on to win 1 of 3 consecutive championships.
+The Bulls then finished the job by sweeping the Bullets with a Game 3 win and then went on to win one of their three consecutive championships.